Malala Yousafzai: Reception

 On 29 March 2018, Yousafzai returned to Pakistan for the first time since the shooting.
 Meeting Prime Minister Shahid Khaqan Abbasi, she gave a speech in which she said it had been her dream to return without any fear.
 Yousafzai then visited her hometown Mingora in Swat District, Khyber Pakhtunkhwa.
 She vowed to return to her country after studies, and responding to criticism, said "I am proud of my religion and country."

 On 7 August 2019, following the Indian revocation of the special status of Jammu and Kashmir, Yousafzai urged the UN to help Kashmiri children go safely back to school in response to the Indian Government's lockdown and communications blackout in the Kashmir valley and expressed her concern about the situation, and appealed to the international community to ensure peace in Jammu and Kashmir.
 People in India accused her of spreading the "Pakistani agenda" over the Kashmir conflict, and being selective in condemning human rights abuses, while in Pakistan she was criticised for being late in her response.

-After the start of Gaza–Israel conflict in October 2023, Yousafzai drew criticism for being silent over Israel's onslaught on Gaza and her "hypocritical" support statement about the conflict.
+After the start of Gaza–Israel conflict in October 2023, Yousafzai drew criticism for being silent over Israel's genocide in Gaza and her "hypocritical" support statement about the conflict.
 She was condemned by Pakistani authors Nida Kirmani and Mehr Tarar over a Broadway musical she co-produced with former US Secretary of State Hillary Clinton, who had rejected calls for ceasefire in Gaza.
 After a severe backlash, Yousafzai reaffirmed her support for people of Gaza and called for a ceasefire.